-Melbourne has been voted the “world’s most liveable city” seven years in a row.
-Explore and study in Melbourne: its charm, creative energy, sophistication and welcoming atmosphere will captivate you.
+For seven years in a row, Melbourne was voted the world’s most livable city.
+Explore and study in Melbourne: its charm, creative energy and welcoming atmosphere will captivate you.

 Melbourne is the capital city of Victoria and Australia’s second largest city.
-It is renowned for its style and elegance and boasts a passion for eating, creative arts, design, sports, and festivals.
+It is renowned for its passion for food, creative arts, design, sports, and festivals.

-Melbourne is one of the world’s most multicultural cities.
-It benefits from the influences of more than 230 different nationalities – almost half of its four million people were born overseas.
+It is also one of the world’s most diverse cities.
+It benefits from the influences of more than 230 different nationalities, and almost half of its residents were born overseas.
 The multicultural and welcoming atmosphere will help you feel at home.

 Melbourne is also safe, well-designed and easy to get around on foot, by bike, or public transport.

-Melbourne is home to amusement parks, recreation precincts, zoos, parks and gardens.
-Discover the city on bike or venture out of Melbourne to visit wineries or go bushwalking.
+Melbourne is proud to boast amusement parks, recreation precincts, zoos, parks and gardens.
+Discover the city on bike or foot, or venture out of town to visit wineries or go bushwalking.

-Melbourne boasts Australia's largest hub of live music venues and an active music community.
-Local and international bands, performers and DJs offer genres of music including punk, indie rock, hip-hop, electronica, techno, jazz, blues and soul
+If you’re in the mood for live music, you’re in luck: Melbourne is Australia’s largest hub of live venues, and has an active music community of local and international bands, performers and DJs, with something for everyone: genres including punk, indie rock, hip-hop, electronica, techno, jazz, blues and soul, and everything in between.

-Melbourne’s cultural and community festivals bring the city’s streets and venues alive, all year round.
-Festivals and events include Chinese New Year, White Night, Melbourne International Comedy Festival, Melbourne International Film Festival, Melbourne Food and Wine Festival and Melbourne Writers’ Festival.
-You can also participate in the many events held regularly at Federation Square.
+Cultural and community festivals bring the city’s streets and venues to life all year round.
+Join the festivities for Chinese New Year, White Night, Melbourne International Comedy Festival, Melbourne Writers’ Festival, and more.

-There is much to see and explore beyond Melbourne in Victoria’s regional areas: from stunning landscapes, historic towns to locally produced food and wine.
+There is much to see and explore beyond Melbourne in Victoria’s regional areas, like stunning landscapes, historic towns, and locally produced food and wine.

 Popular places to visit include:

-Melbourne is home to major sporting events, including the Australian Open tennis, the Melbourne Grand Prix and the Melbourne Cup horse racing.
-In winter, locals flock to the Australian Football League (the AFL, or 'the footy')—pick a team and join in.
+If you’re a sports fan, you’re in luck.
+Melbourne is home to major sporting events, including the Australian Open tennis, the Melbourne Grand Prix, and the Melbourne Cup horse racing.
+In winter, locals flock to the Australian Football League (the AFL, or 'the footy'). ick a team and join in!

-Make the most of the city's river, parks and Port Phillip Bay.
-Pack a picnic lunch, wander around the Royal Botanic Gardens, or take in city views on a bike ride along the Yarra River.
+Make the most of the city's parks, the Yarra River, and Port Phillip Bay.
+Pack a picnic lunch, wander around the Royal Botanic Gardens, or take in city views while you cycle along one of countless bike paths.

-- Swim at the Melbourne City Baths or cycle one of the city’s dedicated bicycle paths
+Swim at the Melbourne City Baths or the Melbourne Sports and Aquatic Centre

-- Watch a movie under the stars at one these outdoor cinemas: Moonlight Cinema, Rooftop Cinema or The Shadow Electric outdoor cinema.
+Watch a movie under the stars at Moonlight Cinema, Rooftop Cinema, or The Shadow Electric outdoor cinema.

 Melbourne is known as Australia's shopping and fashion capital.
-With independent design markets, small boutiques and large retailers – there’s something for everyone.
-Most major retailers and stores are open seven days, and many stay open late every Thursday and Friday.
+With independent design markets, small boutiques, large retailers and international designer stores, there’s something for everyone.
+Most major retailers and stores are open seven days, and many stay open late on Thursdays and Fridays.

-Many suburbs run small community-based markets selling vintage clothing, fruit and vegetables, home wares, books, plants and homemade food.
-These are a great way to explore your new neighbourhood.
+Many suburbs run small, community-based markets, selling vintage clothing, fruit and vegetables, home wares, books, plants and homemade food.
+These are a great way to get to know your new neighbourhood.